adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 ## Ruby Managers

 Some platforms have Ruby pre-installed or available as a package.
-Most rubyists do not use these, or if they do, they only use them to bootstrap another ruby installer or implementation.
-Instead rubyists tend to install a Ruby manager to install and switch between many versions of Ruby and their projects' ruby environments.
+Most rubyists do not use these, or if they do, they only use them to bootstrap another Ruby installer or implementation.
+Instead rubyists tend to install a Ruby manager to install and switch between many versions of Ruby and their projects' Ruby environments.

-The following are the popular ruby/environment managers:
+The following are the popular Ruby environment managers:

 * [RVM](https://rvm.io/) - Installs and switches between rubies.
 RVM also has the concept of gemsets to isolate projects' environments completely.